josephburkhart/QGIS-Archaeology-Resources/README.md

 # Licensing
 This repository is currently covered by two licenses:

-- `LICENSE.sourcessvgs.md`:  covers the contents of the directory `\collections\Sources\svg`
+- `LICENSE.sourcessvgs.md`:  covers the contents of the directory `/collections/Sources/svg`
-- `LICENSE.othermaterials.md`: covers all other contents of this repository
+- `LICENSE.othercontents.md`: covers all other contents of this repository